Kubernetes MonitoringUse This InfluxDB Integration for Free

-Gather metrics about the running Kubernetes monitoring pods and containers for a single host.
-This input plugin talks to the kubelet api using the
+The Kubernetes input plugin talks to the kubelet API using the

-daemonset within a kubernetes installation.
+/stats/summary endpoint to gather metrics about the running pods and containers for a single host.
+It is assumed that this plugin is running as part of a daemonset within a Kubernetes installation.
 This means that Telegraf is running on every node within the cluster.
 Therefore, you should configure this plugin to talk to its locally running kubelet.

-Content on Kubernetes and InfluxData
+Kubernetes and InfluxData resources

 - How InfluxData makes Kubernetes an even better Master of its components through monitoring shows how to use InfluxData to help Kubernetes orchestrate the scaling out of applications by monitoring all components of the underlying infrastructure.

 - Kapacitor: Service Discovery, pull and Kubernetes shows how Kapacitor’s Service discovery and scraping code will allow any service discovery target that works with Prometheus to work with Kapacitor.

 - Draft for Kubernetes – A Prototyping Tool

 - Monitoring the Kubernetes Nginx Ingress with the Nginx InfluxDB Module